-Studies show that a large majority of customers care about clean energy and a sizeable minority would be willing to pay a premium for clean energy resources.
-But still, a lack of information and engagement prevents many customers from acting on these stated preferences and adopting DERs.
-There is a clear need for customer education and engagement, and responsibility for educating customers will be shared by many parties, including DER providers, distribution utilities, governments (state and local), and non-government organizations.
+There is a clear need for customer education and engagement, and responsibility for educating customers will be shared by many parties, including DER providers, distribution utilities, governments (state and local), nongovernmental organizations, and state utility commissions.
 The extent that regulated distribution utilities play in this arena will be determined by rules governing the DER markets in each state.

 Inertia may be the most powerful barrier to customer adoption of DERs.
 These technologies are still new and unfamiliar to many customers.
-DER marketers are competing not only for customers' dollars, but also customers' time and attention.
+DER marketers are competing not only for customers' dollars but also customers' time and attention.
 For a busy DER prospect with competing priorities, the decision to do nothing may be most attractive.
 The complex and lengthy process to purchase and interconnect a DER project may dissuade all but the most motivated customers.
-However, as customer familiarity with DERs increases and the financing, permitting, and interconnection processes become more streamlined, the business case for DERs should begin to overcome customer inertia.
+However, as customer familiarity with DERs increases and the financing, permitting and interconnection processes become more streamlined, the business case for DERs should begin to overcome customer inertia.
 Furthermore, certified third-party entities who can aggregate resources could provide an easier mechanism for customers to participate in some aspects of DER.

-2. Low Income Access to DERs
+2. Low-Income Access to DERs

-Despite the higher energy burdens experienced by low income customers, these customers often face significant barriers to accessing DERs.
-These barriers may prevent low income customers from realizing the potential benefits of DERs, including energy cost reduction, supply choice, and enhanced reliability.
-The barriers to low income customer adoption of DERs can generally be segmented into four categories: financial barriers, physical barriers, housing barriers, and market barriers.
+Despite the higher energy burdens experienced by low-income customers, these customers often face significant barriers to accessing DERs.
+These barriers may prevent low-income customers from realizing the potential benefits of DERs, including energy cost reduction, supply choice and enhanced reliability.
+The barriers to low-income customer adoption of DERs can generally be segmented into four categories: financial barriers, physical barriers, housing barriers and market barriers.
 These barriers are briefly discussed below.